songweizhi/songweizhi.github.io/index.md

   #  - label: label to be added!
   #    url: people#join-us
   caption: Cowra, NSW, Australia, image by Weizhi
-excerpt: Bioinformatics, Metagenomics, Evolutionary Microbiology, Micarbial Ecology
+excerpt: Bioinformatics, Software development, Phylogenomics, Microbial ecology, Animal-microbe symbioses
 ---

 ## About me

-I hold a Bachelor degree on Biological Engineering from Shandong University of Architecture and Engineering (2009), a Master degree on Marine Microbiology from The First Institute of Oceanography, Ministry of natural resources, China (2012) and a PhD degree on Microbiology and Immunology from the University of New South Wales (UNSW), Australia (2019).
+I hold a Bachelor degree on Biological Engineering (Shandong University of Architecture and Engineering, Shandong, China, 2009), a Master degree on Marine Microbiology (The First Institute of Oceanography, Ministry of Natural Resources, China, 2012), and a PhD degree on Microbiology and Immunology (University of New South Wales, Sydney, Australia, 2019).

-After my graduation, I continued my research as a Postdoctoral Fellow at UNSW (2019-2022) and received a Seed Grant from the university for Early Career Researchers.
+After my graduation, I continued my research as a Postdoctoral Fellow at UNSW (2019-2022) and received a Seed Grant for Early Career Researchers from the university.

-In early 2023, I relocated to The Chinese University of Hong Kong (CUHK) to expand my knowledge on phylogenomics.
+In early 2023, I relocated to The Chinese University of Hong Kong (CUHK) to expand my knowledge on Phylogenomics.
-Later the same year, I joined The Hong Kong University of Science and Technology (HKUST) as a Research Assistant Professor to continue my research on bioinformatics and the evolution of microbe-host symbiosis.
+Later the same year, I joined The Hong Kong University of Science and Technology (HKUST) as a Research Assistant Professor to continue my research on Bioinformatics and animal-microbe symbioses.